Flexible varieties and automorphism groups: Collective infinite transitivity

 \subsection{Collective transitivity on $G$-varieties}

-By {\em collective infinite transitivity} we mean a possibility to transform simultaneously (that is, by the same automorphism) arbitrary finite sets of points from different orbits into a standard position.
+By {\em collective infinite transitivity} we mean a possibility to transform simultaneously (that is, by the same automorphism) an arbitrary finite set of points along their orbits into some given position.
 Applying the methods developed in Section 2 we can deduce the following generalization of Theorem \ref{mainnew}.
-In the sequel $X$ stands for an affine algebraic variety.
+Below $X$ stands as usual for an irreducible affine algebraic variety.

 \bthm Let $G\subseteq \SAut(X)$ be a subgroup generated by a saturated set $\cN$ of locally nilpotent vector fields, which has the orbit separation property on a $G$-invariant subset $\Omega\subseteq X$.
 Suppose that $x_1,\ldots ,x_m$ and $x_1',\ldots, x_m'$ are points in $\Omega$ with $x_i\ne x_j$ and $x_i'\ne x_j'$ for $i\ne j$ such that for each $j$ the orbits $G.x_j$ and $G.x_j'$ are equal and of dimension $\ge 2$.
 Then there exists an element $g\in G$ such that $g.x_j=x'_j$ for $j=1,\ldots, m$. \ethm